 Beth O’Keefe, Committee Chairperson

-In October, 2016 two Wicozani Youth Leaders were added to the committee to help support and strengthen the work by including the voices of our youth as part of the continued conversations and work of the LSHHSAC!
+The health committee also includes 2 Wicozani Youth Leaders to help support and strengthen the work by including the voices of our youth as part of the continued conversations and work of the LSHHSAC.
 The two Wicozani youth leaders are:

 * The Committee will not be utilized to provide direct contact, client/patient protected information or direct service to Lower Sioux Community members.